pymc-devs/pymc/pymc/database/README.txt

 The ``hdf5`` backend uses `pyTables`_ to save data in binary HDF5 format.
 The ``hdf5`` database is fast and can store huge traces, far larger than the available RAM.
-Data can be compressed and decompressed on the fly to reduce the memory footprint.
+Data can be compressed and decompressed on the fly to reduce the disk footprint.
 Another feature of this backend is that it can store arbitrary objects.
-Whereas the other backends are limited to numerical values, ``hdf5`` can tally any object that can be pickled, opening the door for powerful and exotic applications (see ``pymc.gp``).
+Whereas most of the other backends are limited to numerical values, ``hdf5`` can tally any object that can be pickled, opening the door for powerful and exotic applications (see ``pymc.gp``).

 The internal structure of an HDF5 file storing both numerical values and